ar37-rs/xow64-wine/README.md

 ~/xow64 update-wine
 ```

-Update graphics drivers
+Update graphics drivers (glibc only)
 ```
 ~/xow64 update-drivers
 ```

-Update angle-android using the newer version (for android 9+ only)
+Update angle-android using the newer version (for glibc and android 9+ only)
 ```
 ~/xow64 update-angle
 ```